danwing/referee/draft-wing-settle-referee.md

 The clients have to be configured to trust their Referee.
 This is a one time activity, for each home network the client joins.

-The client uses the raw public key certificate type (using TLS server_certificate_type extension) to access the Referee server itself.
-This means the client has to be configured to trust the Referee server's public key fingerprint.
+Until service discovery is defined for a Referee system, the client has to be configured to trust the Referee server's public key fingerprint.
 This can be done manually or using TOFU, and is implementation specific.

 > for discussion: To reduce initial bootstrap for client, perhaps use SVCB for client to bootstrap its first Referee?
 This effectively achieves